 Applications are processed on a rolling basis, as they are received.
 If you have any questions about your application or need help with getting started, please contact PLACEadmissions@colostate.edu.

 Mid-Semester Foundational Programs

 Our mid-semester foundational programs are designed to help students get acclimated to the Intensive English Program while also learning more about U.S. culture, Colorado State University, and the classroom setting in general.
 These 8-week programs often start during the middle of the CSU academic semester and will help prepare students to advance to the full IEP program.

 The foundational IEP program is affordable and the application is free and easy.
-If you are interested in getting started with a foundational course, we encourage you to apply today.
+If you are interested in getting started with a foundational course, we encourage you to contact us today.

 |Estimated expenses for 2021-22||Per 8 Weeks|

 |Living and personal expenses**||$3,259|

 Programs for Learning Academic and Community English (PLACE) ContactPlease feel free to contact us with any questions or for more information about these programs.